random-forests/tensorflow-workshop/extras/sentiment_analysis/tutorial.md

 Neural Networks expect numeric inputs, this means we need to represent text as a numeric value.
-There are many possible approaches, two classical ways to do it are to:
+There are many possible approaches, two classical ways to do this are to:
   * Segment the text into words, representing each word as a vector;
   * Segment the text into characters, representing each character as a vector.